 There Are Low Down Payment Options

 Traditionally you needed a 20% down payment to get a mortgage.
-One benefit of doing this is that you can avoid having to purchase private mortgage insurance — but there are conventional mortgages that offer some flexibility if you need it.
+One benefit of doing this is that you can avoid having to purchase private mortgage insurance — but there are conventional loans that offer some flexibility if you need it.

 3% or 5% Down Payment